 - E-reader: Avid readers can save on luggage space and weight by packing their library onto to a lightweight e-reader.
 My personal favourite is the Kindle Paperwhite featuring a non-backlit screen that makes for easy reading and superb battery life.

 - Camera: For a city as picturesque as Singapore, your smartphone camera just won’t do.
-To take your travel photography above and beyond, I’d recommend the Nikon D7200, a full-featured DSLR; or the Fujifilm X100F, a more compact, high-performance mirrorless camera.
+To take your photography above and beyond, I’d recommend the Nikon D7200, a full-featured DSLR; or the Fujifilm X100F, a more compact, high-performance mirrorless camera.

 Virtual Private Network